Dari0o/Backup-Manager/README.md

 * Ensure the network path `\\pi4\Share\Backup` is accessible
 * Designed for Windows systems only
-* Note that the software and everything around it is written in german
+* Note that the software and everything around it is written in German

 ---